gisodal/quine-mccluskey/README.md

 # Quine-McCluskey
-The Quine-McCluskey Algorithm in C++, using pthreads.
+The Quine-McCluskey Algorithm in C++.

 ## Synopsis